ragazziana/profile-card-component/README.md

-# Frontend Mentor - Profile card Component
+# Frontend Mentor - Profile Card Component

 This is a solution to the [Profile Card Component](https://www.frontendmentor.io/solutions/profile-card-component-oZetueUSuy).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.